ABOUT US

 OIC-Department Chairperson, BSBA Mr. Richmond B. Mina

-Coordinator, Internship and Skills and Career Development Ms. Maecy C. Baptista
+Coordinator, Internship and Skills and Career Development Mr. Jerson B. Domingo

 Coordinator, ICT Management Office Mr. Wendell A. Alferez